-Rosalie Fagen has been affiliated with AMI-Québec for at least 15 years.
-She has been a Board member since 2016 and currently serves on the Nominating Committee.
+Rosalie Fagen— affiliated with AMI-Québec for at least 15 years, Board member since 2016, and currently serves on the Nominating Committee.
 She is a carer of a son suffering from schizophrenia and she first came to AMI for counselling on how to deal with this situation.
 She has since learnt not only how to help herself deal with the trials and tribulations of having a loved one with a mental illness but also has served as a facilitator and worked with support groups that help families cope.
 For her, it has been very rewarding to give back the support that she received from the AMI-Quebec family through the years.

-Dr. Henry Olders has been an AMI-Québec member for many years, joining the Board in 2016.
+Dr. Henry Olders (Treasurer) has been an AMI-Québec member for many years, joining the Board in 2016.
 A geriatric psychiatrist, now mostly retired, he looked after war veterans at Ste.
 Anne’s Hospital since 2005.
 Before that, he worked at the Jewish General Hospital in Psychogeriatrics and the Consultation-Liaison Service, and consulted to the Mental Health 60+ team at CLSC René-Cassin and Maimonides Hospital Geriatric Centre.
 Following training at McGill, he held several administrative posts at Douglas Hospital, including Director of the Psychogeriatrics Programme.
 He was honoured with AMI’s Exemplary Psychiatrist Award in 1995.
 Assistant Professor of Psychiatry at McGill University, author of several articles and a book chapter, he received JGH’s Henry Kravitz Teacher of the Year Award in 2005.
 Also a computer systems engineer, he volunteers for several community organizations and a McGill laboratory.
 He researches aging, the role of sleep in affective disorders, and neural networks.

 Carol Plathan is a carer for a family member, and has been on the Board of AMI-Québec since 2012.
 She facilitated a support group for parents of adult children with mental illness for a couple of years at AMI, and currently serves as the Chair of the Nominating Committee and is a member of the Guidelines Committee.
 She has experience speaking as a mental health advocate for caregivers, and has been a support worker in a homeless shelter in Toronto, as well as a support group facilitator with patients with chronic diseases and their caregivers at the Canadian Liver Foundation in Montreal.
 Her personal interest is in using a humanistic approach to expanding awareness of psychological and social issues related to mental illnesses with families who are severely affected, and promoting how to better share our human qualities as family carers.

 Judy Ross is a caregiver for a family member living with chronic mental illness.
-An active member of AMI-Québec since January 1998, she has served on the Board since 2002 and on the Finance Committee.
+An active member of AMI-Québec since 1998, she has served on the Board since 2002 and on the Finance Committee.
 Inspired by the programs and help received from AMI, she was the force behind the development of Mental Health Estrie (MHE), a community organization reaching out to English-speaking people dealing with mental illness in the Eastern Townships.
 MHE, incorporated in 2005, is located in Sherbrooke and serves an area within a 50-mile radius of that city.
-She was the Executive Director from 2005 until retirement in July 2016.
-She brings a regional perspective of the needs of families and individuals challenged by the serious lack of services in English off the island of Montreal.
+She was the Executive Director from 2005 until retirement in 2016.
+She brings a regional perspective of the needs of families and individuals challenged by the serious lack of services in English off the Montreal island.
 Her professional career has focused entirely on community service but endeavours in mental health have been the most fulfilling.

-Donna Sharpe (Treasurer) is a caregiver for an adult son who has mental health issues.
+Donna Sharpe is a caregiver for an adult son who has mental health issues.
 She started out with AMI-Québec with the Fundraising Committee in 2011 and then moved onto the Board in 2012.
-She is currently a member of the Executive and holds the position of Treasurer.
+She is currently a member of the Executive and holds the position of President.
 As someone having a first-hand experience of living with a loved one with mental health issues, Donna is very passionate about making positive change for caregivers in the health system.
 She has over 25 years experience as an entrepreneur running a successful business.
 Finance and administration are her main areas of expertise.